Getting to Hvar island can be very stressful if you are traveling in the high season, particularly by private car.

 - Grumman G-21 Goose.

-The online booking system will be soon online but it’s possible to book your flights by contacting the company through their website.
+The online booking system will be soon online but it’s possible to book your flights by contacting the company European Coastal Airlines.
+UPDATE: ECA company is out of business.
+We’ll provide updates or alternatives soon.

 This will help island hopping as it has always been problematic, especially off season, when catamaran services are reduced.